elgatosf/streamdeck-javascript-sdk/css/README.md

 <div>
 ```

-To make sure proper styling is applied to the wrapper's contents, you would link our included stylesheet in the `<head>` section of PI's HTML page.
+Link the included stylesheet in the `<head>` tag of your property inspector's HTML.

 ```html
 <head>